hyosung11/Launch-School/Courses/JS129/Study_Guide.md

 Object Oriented Programming is a programming paradigm in which we think about problems in terms of using objects to organize our program.
 In OOP the idea is to model a program based on how objects in the real world interact.
 A real-world object like a car, for example, has **state** -- *properties* -- like color, number of doors and fuel-level amongst others.
 It also has **behavior**; it can be started, driven, steered, or parked.
 That's precisely how we think about problems in OOP: as a set of objects with state and behavior.
 OOP is about *combining data and behavior* into an object.

+Object-oriented programming solves this problem.
+Objects provide a means to group related data and functions into one unit.
+In the context of the object, the data and functions are commonly called state and methods respectively.

+Unlike other mainstream languages, JavaScript doesn't implement behavior sharing using class-based inheritance even though ES6 introduced the class keyword to the language.
+Instead, it *uses the object prototype to share properties*.

 ### Advantages and Disadvantages of OOP

 - Advantages